AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 AdGuard for Windows, Mac, and Android often cannot accurately detect `navigator.sendBeacon()`.
 Using `$ping` is not recommended in the filter lists that are supposed to be used by CoreLibs-based AdGuard products.

+Rules with `$ping` modifier are **not supported** by AdGuard for Safari and iOS.

 :::